-- Collagen: Collagen is the most abundant protein in the skin.
+Collagen is the most abundant protein in the skin.
 It makes up 75% of your skin.
-This is also your "fountain of youth" for it's responsible for warding off wrinkles and fine lines.
+This is also your "fountain of youth," responsible for warding off wrinkles and fine lines.
 Over time, environmental factors and aging diminish your body's ability to produce collagen.

 Hypodermis: The Fatty Layer

 The subcutaneous tissue, or hypodermis, is mostly made up of fat.
 It lies between the dermis and muscles or bones and contains blood vessels that expand and contract to help keep your body at a constant temperature.
 The hypodermis also protects your vital inner organs.
 Reduction of tissue in this layer causes your skin to sag.